oceanprotocol/docs/content/concepts/tools.md

 description: Some tools that can be useful when working with Ocean Protocol.
 ---

+## Barge

+Barge is a shell script allowing you to run an Ocean network by orchestrating all [core components](/components) locally with Docker and Docker Compose.

+<repo name="barge"></repo>

 ## Tuna

 Tuna is a showcase and provides cross environment examples & tests for the Squid client libraries.